owainm713/RFM69HCW-Python-Module/README.md

 manipulate the Raspberry Pi's GPIO likely could be used instead.
 The guide lists the functions that would require changes.
 I recommend starting with the txrx_example1.py

-My set up consists of a RaspberryPi3 and PiZero both running Raspbian Jessie.
+My set up consists of a RaspberryPi3 and PiZero, one running Raspbian Jessie and one running Raspbian Stretch

-I'm currently using the 433MHz RFM radios.
-The 915MHz version should run the same and once I get a pair I will verify.
+I'm have now used both the 433MHz and 915MHz RFM radios.

 Connections to the RFM69HCW breakout board from the Pi are as follows: